We give honor and thanks to those who have served and currently serve to protect our country. Wishing all a safe and happy 4th of July!

 If you’re selling because the business isn’t producing as much income as you expected, it’s best to tell the truth.
 The buyer is going to want to see the books anyway.
 However, lead with the positive things about your business.
 This gets the buyer emotionally invested and excited about the idea of running a spa.
 Here are some things buyers might look for.

 Money is a powerful motivator, so if your business shows positive cash flow, that’s a selling point you need to leverage.
 Have tax information and accounting records prepared and organized.
 This lets buyers quickly scan the information and feel good about buying.
 Understand that what a potential buyer considers a good income might be different than the amount you consider a good income.

 The physical amenities at your facility are strong selling points.
 Buyers want to know what permanent and semi-permanent features come with the deal.
 Things like a steam room, wet room and elegant design elements make the venue more inviting for guests.
 An inviting setting offers the type of pampering tourists want when spending winter in the Phoenix area.
-So, let buyers see that the spa is or can become a sought after destination.
+Allow buyers to see that the spa is, or can become, a sought-after destination.

 What are the most popular services at your spa?
 Be ready to tell buyers which services attract the most customers and bring in the most money.
 If your spa is known for its hot stone massage or aromatherapy treatments, let buyers know that.
 Share testimonials from clients who enjoy your services if possible.
 This helps buyers who want to add their own touches to the business get a clear view of which services to keep.